etendosoftware/docs/docs/user-guide/etendo-classic/basic-features/material-requirement-planning/getting-started.md

 - the [Process plan](/user-guide/etendo-classic/basic-features/production-management/setup/#process-plan)  is set up for the product.
-- the production checkbox and the Process Plan name are selected in the [Product](/user-guide/etendo-classic/basic-features/master-data-management/master-data/#product) screen. the [Manufacturing](/user-guide/etendo-classic/basic-features/master-data-management/master-data/#manufacturing) tab in the Product screen is filled out with the information required for MRP to make the calculations for the Manufacturing plan.
+- the production checkbox and the Process Plan name are selected in the [Product](/user-guide/etendo-classic/basic-features/master-data-management/master-data/#product) screen.
+The [Manufacturing](/user-guide/etendo-classic/basic-features/master-data-management/master-data/#manufacturing) tab in the Product screen is filled out with the information required for MRP to make the calculations for the Manufacturing plan.

 For the products that are planned in the *Purchasing Plan*, the following configurations are required: